 In 2009 and 2011 a study was released on Paraquat.
 In this study there was an investigation into the relationship between Parkinson’s disease and the exposure to herbicides and pesticides that are toxic to nervous tissue areas.
 This study found that people who used the Paraquat product developed Parkinson’s disease at least 2 times more than others that do not use it.
 It was also revealed that any exposure to Paraquat within 1600 feet of a home resulted in an increase in Parkinson’s disease risk of 75%.
 This was a very influential study even among those who were skeptical of the connection between Paraquat and Parkinson’s.

 In 2017, the first lawsuit was filed against Syngenta and Growmark, the manufacturers of paraquat.
 The complaint was filed on behalf of farmers and agricultural workers who had developed Parkinson’s disease after being exposed to paraquat.
-Since the filing of the original claim, Chevron Chemical has been added as a defendant in the lawsuit.

 On May 23, 2018, a University of Guelph professor in the Department of Molecular and Cellular Biology, published a study in which he determined that low-level exposure to pesticides like Paraquat disrupt cells in a way that mimics the effects of mutations known to cause Parkinson’s disease.
 He believes that safety standards need to be updated to protect those who are more likely to develop Parkinson’s after pesticide exposure and may not even know it.
 Currently, there is no cure or therapy to slow, stop or reverse the progression of Parkinson’s disease.
 The exact cause of the disease is unknown, but research points to a combination of genetic and environmental factors.